-Communications data is the 'who', 'where' and 'when' (such as details of telephone subscribers from BT etc.), but not the 'what' (i.e. the content of what was said or written).
+Communications data is the 'who', 'where' and 'when' of communications (such as details of telephone subscribers from BT etc.), but not the 'what' (i.e. the content of what was said or written).

 Communications data can be obtained "for the purpose of preventing crime or preventing disorder".
-For advice and guidance contact the Service Manager, Trading Standards, who will make the necessary arrangements through a Home Office authorised 'Single Point of Contact' (SPOC) for the authority to proceed.
+For advice and guidance contact the Head of Community Protection Services who will make the necessary arrangements through a Home Office authorised 'Single Point of Contact' (SPOC) for the authority to proceed.